Nomadia-TSM/TourSolver-Mobile/AppLaunch/Login/AppLaunch-Login.md

 ![Frame at 0:51](../../images/AppLaunch-Login_timestamp_0_to_51.png "Login screen element – The app version number is shown in the bottom right corner.")

-    *(Please note: As an AI, I cannot provide visual screenshots or diagrams.)*

 ### Feature Explanations with Benefits